froozen/pybot/README.md

 #### Adding plugins

 Adding plugins is rather simple.
-To do that, you simply copy the plugin into the plugins folder and restart the bot.
+To do that, you simply copy the plugin into the plugins folder and restart the bot.<br>
+Some nice plugins that you might want can be found in [pybot-plugins](https://github.com/froozen/pybot-plugins).